mikechamberlain/coding-standards/README.md

    etc.
 ```

-Split functional areas into subfolders as/when they grow.
+- Split functional areas into subfolders as/when they grow.

-Consider whether "DTO" is a better name than "ViewModel".
+- Consider whether "DTO" is a better name than "ViewModel".

-Consider if your team name really represents a functional area, especially if you work in a horizontal.
+- Consider if your team name really represents a functional area, especially if you work in a horizontal.
+- If a component spans functional areas, add it to a `common` folder

 ## Architecture